Manuel Ugarte (footballer): Famalicão

-Sporting
+Sporting CP

 On 9 August 2021, Ugarte signed a five-year contract with Sporting CP of the same league, for a fee of €6.5 million for half of his economic rights.
 On 14 August, he made his debut for the club, replacing João Palhinha in the 92nd minute in a 2–1 away win against Braga in the Primeira Liga.
-Ugarte scored his first goal for Sporting on 2 January 2021, opening the 2–1 home victory over his former club Famalicão.
-Initially signed as back-up to João Palhinha, following the latter's injury, Ugarte began having a run as starter, with manager Rúben Amorim entrusting him Palhinha's place on 3 December in the 3–1 away victory against rivals Benfica in the Derby de Lisboa.
+Ugarte scored his first goal for Sporting on 2 January 2022, opening the 2–1 home victory over his former club Famalicão.
+Initially signed as back-up to João Palhinha, following the latter's injury, Ugarte began having a run as starter, with manager Ruben Amorim entrusting him Palhinha's place on 3 December in the 3–1 away victory against rivals Benfica in the Lisbon derby.
 His impressive performances and quick adaptation to the team earned him praise from his manager, as he began to play more regularly and threaten Palhinha's starting position.

-On March 16 2023, he was sent off during extra time of Sporting CP's Europa League match against Arsenal for his challenge on Bukayo Saka.
+In the 2022–23 UEFA Champions League group stage, Ugarte had the most tackles and interceptions combined at 34, including 12 tackles in a 3–0 away win against Eintracht Frankfurt.

+Paris Saint-Germain

+On 15 June 2023, in an interview with Portuguese newspaper Record, Ugarte confirmed that he would be joining Ligue 1 side Paris Saint-Germain.
+On 7 July 2023, PSG officially announced that he had joined the club on a five-year contract until 30 June 2028.
+The transfer fee was reported to be €60 million, with PSG triggering Ugarte's release clause.
+He made his debut in a 0–0 draw against Lorient at the Parc des Princes on 12 August.

+In August 2023, Ugarte was one of three nominees for the UNFP Player of the Month award.
+In his first four Ligue 1 matches, he registered 41 ball recoveries, the most in the league.
+The only player bettering Ugarte's statistic after the first four Ligue 1 matches of the season since the 2006–07 season was former PSG midfielder Thiago Motta with 47 ball recoveries.
+For his performances in August and September, Ugarte was described as a "revelation" of PSG's early season by Le Parisien and L'Équipe.
+However, after the first two months of the season, Ugarte progressively lost his place as a starter.
+It was reported in the media that manager Luis Enrique deemed that he did not correspond to his style of play.
+Ugarte would make frequent appearances as a substitute for the rest of the season, amid occasional starts.
+PSG went on to complete a domestic treble by winning Ligue 1, the Coupe de France, and the Trophée des Champions.